 As is often the case in a small town, Fort Deposit doesn't have a public transportation system that people use for their commute.

-In terms of college education, Fort Deposit ranks among the least educated cities in the nation, as only 5.52% of people over 25 have a bachelor's degree or advanced degree.
+Fort Deposit ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.52% of people over 25 have a college degree.

 The per capita income in Fort Deposit in 2022 was $15,694, which is low income relative to Alabama and the nation.
 This equates to an annual income of $62,776 for a family of four.
 Fort Deposit also has one of the higher rates of people living in poverty in the nation, with 43.76% of its population below the federal poverty line.